 INITIAL ENROLLMENT FEE IS $225.00

-Approximate Additional Expenses for First Year
+Approximate Additional Expenses during the First Year

-$50.00 Marksmanship Training and Campout (3 days in the Fall) Not required.
+$50.00 Marksmanship Training and Campout (3 days in the Fall).
+Not required.
 Other campouts and field trips for the weekend may also be planned and are about the same cost.

 $250.00 Recruit Training (2 week Boot Camp) – Occurs during winter break or over the summer.
 Required in order to advance in the program.
 Does not include transportation.